The Committee consisted of the following Members:

 Thank you, Mr Nuttall.
 As always, we will follow your guidance.
 I was seeking not to extend this debate, but simply to acknowledge the great victory for parliamentary democracy.

-No Bill can be indifferent or unimpacted by the UK’s impending exit from the European Union.
+No Bill can be indifferent to or unimpacted by the UK’s impending exit from the European Union.
 Brexit will trigger profound changes in how the UK is governed and the ways in which our laws are enforced and implemented.
 That is no less true of intellectual property law than of any other area.
 It is therefore not in a partisan spirit that I move the new clause to require a report from the Secretary of State on the impact that the Government’s plans for exiting the European Union will have on the Bill’s provisions.

 Exiting the European Union will have numerous impacts on the application of patent law in particular.
 For instance, it is unclear whether we will remain members of the European Patent Office; I hope that the Minister will be able to clarify that.
 We would almost certainly not be able to join the new unified patent court, which will be open to participation from member states of the European Union only, and which, under current plans, would be partly based in London.
 I was involved in lobbying for that office to be based in London, given London and the UK’s leading position in patents and patent law.